evo-bots/zupi/README.md

 _NOTE: a lot of in-progress/early-stage work, lack of docs, tests, likely to break!_

+Looking for documents about the details, including hardware and software?
+Please visit the gitbook about this project [ZuPi Build Memo](https://easeway.gitbooks.io/zupi-build-memo/content/).

 ## Getting Started

 Linux is the only supported platform, however you can build from Mac/Windows,